HamedHaddadi/readet/README.md

 response = plain_summarizer(pdf_file)
 ```
 </br>
+You can print the response to see the summary </br>
-You can run the callable as much as you want to many pdf files: </br>
+Also, You may run the callable as much as you want to many pdf files: </br>

 ```python
 pdf_files = ['./my_papers/paper.pdf', './my_patents/patent.pdf']